 Fleet telematics solutions in the US

-The penetration of fleet telematics solutions in the United States is approximately 15 percent, according to company chairman and CEO Jim Heeger, with penetration of driver performance and safety applications even lower.
-“By porting the solution to the smartphone and being able to do the data capture there, you take out the need for a dedicated device in the vehicle.
+The penetration of fleet telematics solutions in the United States is approximately 15 percent, according to company chairman and CEO Jim Heeger, with penetration of fleet driver performance and safety applications even lower.
+“By porting the fleet solution to the smartphone and being able to do the data capture there, you take out the need for a dedicated device in the vehicle.
 And that opens up the market to new fleets for which it otherwise wouldn’t be economical,” he says.

 Eventually, GreenRoad does plan to tie this application to the car’s systems, likely via a Bluetooth dongle connecting with the engine connection module.
 That would allow the application to access odometer and other readings from the engine.

 GreenRoad sees the smartphone edition ultimately complementing installed products as well.
 Says Roberts, “This provides sophisticated, real-time, in-the-moment feedback.
 While established fleets that already have telematics in the vehicle are reluctant to add another, I’m seeing interest across the board from fleets that want to provide real-time support in helping drivers to improve but already have devices in the vehicle.”